-Daniels’ Orchestral Music is the gold standard among conductors, music programmers, orchestra librarians, and any other music professional—or student—seeking to research and plan an orchestral program, whether for a single concert or a full season.
+Daniels’ Orchestral Music is the gold standard for all orchestral professionals—from conductors, librarians, programmers, students, administrators, and publishers, to even instructors—seeking to research and plan an orchestral program, whether for a single concert or a full season.

-This sixth edition, celebrating the fiftieth anniversary of the original edition, has the largest increase in number of entries for a new edition of Orchestral Music: 65% more works (roughly 14,050 total) and 85% more composers (2,202 total) compared to the fifth edition.
-Details about compositions are gleaned from personal inspection of scores by orchestral conductors, making it a reliable one-stop resource for compositions that cover the standard international repertoire for orchestra.
+This sixth edition, celebrating the fiftieth anniversary of the original edition, has the largest increase in entries for a new edition of Orchestral Music: 65% more works (roughly 14,050 total) and 85% more composers (2,202 total) compared to the fifth edition.
+Composition details are gleaned from personal inspection of scores by orchestral conductors, making it a reliable one-stop resource for repertoire.

 David Daniels (1933–2020) was emeritus professor of music at Oakland University and conductor emeritus of the Warren Symphony, both in Michigan.
 In 2016 he was awarded a Lifetime Achievement Award by the College Orchestra Directors' Association.

 David W. Oertel is music director and conductor of the Austin Philharmonic and Starlight Symphony Orchestra.
 He has conducted youth orchestras, musical theatre, opera, community bands and orchestras, jazz ensembles, and silent film orchestras.
 Oertel was an adjunct faculty member at High Point University and North Carolina A&T University.
 Oertel is also the coauthor of Choral-Orchestral Repertoire: A Conductor’s Guide.